JSchul1998/DataSciencePortfolio/README.md

 ## Project Four (Deep Learning): MNIST Classification
 This code performs pre-processing of the MNIST dataset, and employs Keras/Tensorflow to generate a fully connected neural network for the purposes of image classification.

+## Capstone and Dashboarding (Random Data Science and Machine Learning Projects from IBM Course)